AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1.1.36/acsd-47875-unable-to-add-product-to-customer-cart-for-store-view-scope-with-inventory-management.md

 # ACSD-47875: Can't add product to cart for store view scope with inventory management

-The ACSD-47875 patch fixes the issue a product cannot be added to a customer cart from Admin for a particular store view scope with inventory management.
+The ACSD-47875 patch fixes the issue where a product cannot be added to a customer cart from the Admin for a particular store view scope with inventory management.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.36 is installed.
 The patch ID is ACSD-47875.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions